 About Free Trials on Paid Products:

-- Users DURING the free trial period of a paid product do not count, but when the free trial ends, they DO count.
+- Users DURING a free trial period of a paid product do not count, but when the free trial ends and they convert to active & paying subscribers, they DO count.

 - TIP: if your business has a lot of free trial users who probably won’t convert to paid customers, then you should set up two separate products: one that’s completely free (like 30 or 60 days free with no paid portion at all) and another that’s your paid product (with no trial period built in).